-- 4.134(3) [Determination under r.
-4.134(2)] Where the liquidator is other than the official receiver, it is for the liquidation committee (if there is one) to determine whether the remuneration is to be fixed under paragraph (2)(a) or (b) and, if under paragraph (2)(a), to determine any percentage to be applied as there mentioned. - 4.134(4) [Matters relevant r.
-4.134(3) determination] In arriving at that determination, the committee shall have regard to the following matters: - (a) the complexity (or otherwise) of the case, - (b) any respects in which, in connection with the winding up, there falls on the insolvency practitioner (as liquidator) any responsibility of an exceptional kind or degree, - (c) the effectiveness with which the insolvency practitioner appears to be carrying out, or to have carried out, his duties as liquidator, and - (d) the value and nature of the assets with which the liquidator has to deal. - 4.134(5) [If no committee or no determination] If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed (in accordance with paragraph (2)) by a resolution of a meeting of creditors; and paragraph (4) applies to them as it does to the liquidation committee. - 4.134(6) [Otherwise fixed] If not fixed as above, the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations.
+- 4.134(3) Where the liquidator is other than the official receiver, it is for the liquidation committee (if there is one) to determine whether the remuneration is to be fixed under paragraph (2)(a) or (b) and, if under paragraph (2)(a), to determine any percentage to be applied as there mentioned. - 4.134(4) In arriving at that determination, the committee shall have regard to the following matters: - (a) the complexity (or otherwise) of the case, - (b) any respects in which, in connection with the winding up, there falls on the insolvency practitioner (as liquidator) any responsibility of an exceptional kind or degree, - (c) the effectiveness with which the insolvency practitioner appears to be carrying out, or to have carried out, his duties as liquidator, and - (d) the value and nature of the assets with which the liquidator has to deal. - 4.134(5) If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed (in accordance with paragraph (2)) by a resolution of a meeting of creditors; and paragraph (4) applies to them as it does to the liquidation committee. - 4.134(6) If not fixed under paragraphs (2) to (5), the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations.